evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ## Comfort

-XPENG G9 AWD Performance has several features to make your life as a driver or passenger more comfortable.
+XPENG G9 RWD Long Range has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.